Most of the rules and regulations that govern students at UCI can be found in the UCI General Catalogue.

 - High-level discussion of course material for better understanding.

-- Discussion of assignments to understand what is being asked.
+- Discussion of assignments to understand what is being asked for.

 Non-Bren School majors should be aware that an incident of academic dishonesty is sufficient to cause denial of a petition to change major into the Bren School.

-All students should be aware that a recorded incident of academic dishonesty will disqualify them for consideration for honors at graduation.
+All students should be aware that a recorded incident of academic dishonesty may disqualify them for consideration for honors at graduation.